killuhwhale/appium/src/README.md

             - WE WILL NEED TO detect slider age bars.
                 - click in center of view
             - Empty form fields to type age will probably be the trickiest...

-        NOTE:
-        *** Update to YOLOv7? slight increase in accuracy ~3% (from what I've read)
-        *** Most likely will need to scrape same image set from multiple devices w/ varying screen sizes.